bennett000/md-tutorial/DEPENDENCIES.md

 to use Angular as a *library*, not a framework.
 Hopefully if anyone is so inclined they would easily be able to swap out view code.

-Angular will be included through npm.
+Angular will be included through npm, including angular mocks.

 ## marked